Skip to Content

 Given the backgrounds of both parent breeds, the Bocker is quite versatile and can be show dogs or hunting companions.
 Even so, they’re mostly kept as loving family dogs because of their unwavering loyalty and affection.

 Bockers are highly intelligent designer dogs that respond well to training, thanks to the Cocker Spaniel parent.
 Plus, they can get along great with all dogs, humans, kids and cats.
-They can also be a little territorial, making them excellent watchdogs.
+They can also be territorial, making them great watchdogs.

 17. Beaglemation